12 Named Distributions

 Since the limit of the (natural) logarithm is \(-1\), the limit of the original expression must be \(e^{-1}\).

 It turns out that the above phenomenon is not a coincidence.
-In general, a binomial distribution with large \(n\) and small \(p\) can be approximated by a PMF involving \(e\)!
+In general, a binomial distribution with large \(n\) and small \(p\) can be approximated by a PMF involving the number \(e\).

 Theorem 12.1 (Poisson approximation to the binomial) Let \(X \sim \text{Binomial}(n,p = \mu/n)\), where \(\mu\) is a constant.
 Then, the PMF of \(X\) approaches \[ f(x) = e^{-\mu} \frac{\mu^x}{x!}; \qquad x = 0,1,2, \dots \] as \(n \to \infty\).